aspose-cells-cloud/Aspose.Cells-Products/cells/en/java/conversion/sxc-to-xltx/_index.md

 ---
 title: SXC to XLTX Convert API for Java
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Java to convert SXC format file to XLTX format file.
 url: /java/conversion/sxc-to-xltx/
 ---